-What is the evidence that environmental contaminants might have something to do with the increasing incidence of type 1 diabetes?
-While only a few environmental contaminant exposures have been associated with type 1 diabetes in studies of people (PCBs, air pollutants, some heavy metals, and nitrate/nitrite), most studies of type 1 have not included measures of environmental contaminant exposures.
-A number of contaminants have been associated with diabetes (type 2, gestational, or unspecified) in humans (see the environmental contaminants and potential mechanisms pages for a summary of these and the following associations).
-A number of contaminants have been associated with risk factors of type 1 diabetes, such as weight gain, in humans and animals.
-A number of contaminants have been found to affect beta cells, and to induce or exacerbate autoimmunity, inflammation, insulin resistance, or oxidative stress in animals and sometimes humans, all processes that may play a role in the development of type 1 diabetes.
+What is the evidence that environmental chemicals might have something to do with the increasing incidence of type 1 diabetes?
+A growing number environmental chemical exposures have been associated with type 1 diabetes in studies of people (PCBs, air pollutants, arsenic metabolism, PFOS, some heavy metals, and nitrate/nitrite), however, most studies of type 1 have not included measures of environmental chemical exposures.
+A number of chemicals have been associated with diabetes (type 2, gestational, or unspecified) in humans.
+A number of chemcials have been associated with risk factors of type 1 diabetes, such as weight gain, in humans and animals.
+A number of chemicals have been found to affect beta cells, and to induce or exacerbate autoimmunity, inflammation, insulin resistance, or oxidative stress in animals and sometimes humans, all processes that may play a role in the development of type 1 diabetes.

-While exposure to environmental contaminants is not traditionally thought to be a risk factor for type 1 diabetes, the weight of all this evidence suggests that there is certainly potential for contaminants to contribute to the development of type 1 diabetes.
+While exposure to environmental chemicals is not traditionally thought to be a risk factor for type 1 diabetes, the weight of all this evidence suggests that there is certainly potential for chemicals to contribute to the development of type 1 diabetes.
 The historical patterns of contamination are consistent with historical patterns of type 1 diabetes incidence.
-Whether some or many environmental contaminants are contributing to the rising rates of disease in children remains unknown, but it is plausible and possible.
+Whether some or many environmental chemicals are contributing to the rising rates of disease in children remains unknown, but it is plausible and possible.

-When I started reading these studies, I did not expect to find that type 2 diabetes may be linked to contaminants.
+When I started reading these studies, I did not expect to find that type 2 diabetes may be linked to chemical exposures.
 Like most people, I thought that weight gain, a poor diet, and lack of exercise could explain the increasing rates of type 2.
-I now think, like many scientists, that contaminants probably play a role in the development of type 2 diabetes as well.
-The effects of contaminants may be exacerbated by obesity and other lifestyle factors, but lifestyle and genes alone do not account for all cases of type 2 or all of its increasing incidence.
-In fact, there is growing scientific evidence that contaminant exposures can contribute to the development of type 2 diabetes.
+I now think, like many scientists, that chemicals probably play a role in the development of type 2 diabetes as well.
+The effects of chemicals may be exacerbated by obesity and other lifestyle factors, but lifestyle and genes alone do not account for all cases of type 2 or all of its increasing incidence.
+In fact, there is growing scientific evidence that chemical exposures can contribute to the development of type 2 diabetes.

-Consider that about 20% of adults with diabetes are not overweight or obese (Nguyen et al. 2010); gastric bypass surgery often leads to remission of type 2 diabetes even before any weight loss occurs (Pournaras et al. 2010); and in people with very low levels of contaminant exposures, obesity does *not* increase the risk of diabetes (Lee et al. 2006).
+Consider that about 20% of adults with diabetes are not overweight or obese (Nguyen et al. 2011); gastric bypass surgery often leads to remission of type 2 diabetes even before any weight loss occurs (Pournaras et al. 2010); and in people with very low levels of chemical exposures, obesity does *not* increase the risk of diabetes (Lee et al. 2006).

-There is only preliminary evidence linking gestational diabetes to environmental contaminants (see the pesticides, arsenic, and bisphenol A pages).
-But since gestational diabetes is so common, and can increase the risk of type 1 or type 2 in the mother, more research should be devoted to the possibility that contaminants may affect the risk of gestational diabetes development.
+There is preliminary evidence linking gestational diabetes to environmental chemicals (e.g., see the pesticides, arsenic, air pollution, and bisphenol A pages).
+But since gestational diabetes is so common, and can increase the risk of type 1 or type 2 in the mother, more research should be devoted to the possibility that chemicals may affect the risk of gestational diabetes development.

 Did you develop type 1 diabetes following a chemical exposure?
 A number of people have emailed me who are in this situation; we may be able to work together to figure out what chemicals may be of concern.
 My email: firstname.lastname@example.org.

 Most chemical exposures, however, are widespread, ongoing, and unavoidable.
-Societal action to reduce exposures may be necessary as well as individual actions, in order to really prevent disease on a population level.
+Societal action to reduce exposures are necessary as well as individual actions, in order to really prevent disease on a population level.

 We do know that some people have a harder time managing diabetes, but we don't know why.
-There is no evidence (yet!) that reducing exposures/increasing elimination of contaminants could help in diabetes management, but the possibility exists.
+There is no evidence (yet!) that reducing exposures/increasing elimination of chemicals could help in diabetes management, but the possibility exists.
 It might be worth a try.
-Again, let me know if you try it, and whether or not it worked for you.

-Timing may be critical, in that these factors may be most important during gestation, in infancy, or early childhood.
-If you are interested in reducing the risk of type 1 diabetes in a ten year old, like I am, then it may already be too late.
+Timing may be critical, in that these factors may be most important during gestation, in infancy, or early childhood, or even puberty.
+If you are interested in reducing the risk of type 1 diabetes in an older child, like I am, then it may already be too late.
 Also bear in mind that diabetes has been around since ancient times, and will probably never be prevented entirely.
 That said, it used to be a rare disease.

-We should focus research on those contaminants that humans are exposed to, especially in utero, via breastmilk, in food, or in consumer goods, and those that show effects in the laboratory that might be important in the development of type 1 diabetes.
-Many of the these contaminants have already been identified, but that does not rule out the possibility of additional substances as yet unstudied.
-Contaminants in combination with each other, or with other environmental factors may also be critical.
+We should focus research on those chemicals that humans are exposed to, especially in utero, via breastmilk, in food, or in consumer goods, and those that show effects in the laboratory that might be important in the development of type 1 diabetes.
+Many of the these chemicals have already been identified, but that does not rule out the possibility of additional substances as yet unstudied.
+Chemicals in combination with each other, or with other environmental factors may also be critical.
 Those that can disrupt the endocrine system and the development and function of the immune system deserve special focus.

-Elucidating the role of contaminants may be complex.
+Elucidating the role of chemicals may be complex.
 Effects are likely to depend on the dose, timing, gender, and other factors.
-Contaminants may act via a variety of mechanisms; the evidence of exposure may be long gone by the time the disease develops; contaminants may act in combination with other factors such as diet or lifestyle (or other contaminants) to influence the progression of disease; the effects of exposure may in part depend on an individual's genetic susceptibility; and cumulative exposures over the duration of life, beginning in utero (or even earlier?), may be important.
+Chemicals may act via a variety of mechanisms; the evidence of exposure may be long gone by the time the disease develops; chemicals may act in combination with other factors such as diet or lifestyle (or other chemicals) to influence the progression of disease; the effects of exposure may in part depend on an individual's genetic susceptibility; and cumulative exposures over the duration of life, beginning in utero (or even earlier?), may be important.

 According to my U.S. Senator, Kirsten Gillibrand, the Environmental Protection Agency (EPA) has the authority to regulate more than 80,000 existing chemicals, yet has only had the resources to restrict the production of 5 chemicals over the past 30+ years.
 Efforts to reform the U.S. Toxic Substances Control Act are now underway and sorely needed.

-If exposure to environmental contaminants is ultimately found to contribute to the development of type 1 diabetes, then this disease may in part be preventable.
+If exposure to environmental chemicals is ultimately found to contribute to the development of type 1 diabetes, then this disease may in part be preventable.